Walter Stull

 Walter Stull (January 27, 1879 – June 10, 1961) was an American film actor and director.
 He appeared in more than 90 films between 1911 and 1917 as well as directing 13 films between 1915 and 1916.
 He was born in Nebraska, and died in Los Angeles, California.

-He played Jabbs (sometimes spelled Jabs) in the Pokes and Jabbs silent comedies of the mid 1910s, with Bobby Burns as Pokes and frequently featuring Babe (Oliver) Hardy.
+He played Jabbs (sometimes spelled Jabs) in the Pokes and Jabs silent comedies of the mid-1910s, with Bobby Burns as Pokes and frequently featuring Babe (Oliver) Hardy.
 He later appeared briefly as Finn with Billy Ruge as Haddie in the Finn and Haddie comedies.